NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 (e.g., 3.3V or 4.2V), the resistance of the current limiting resistor, and the current you expect to flow through the LED.
 You should also specify whether it's driven directly with a pin or with a MOSFET.
-Put this in a file called `led_notes.txt`.
+Put this in a file called `hardware/led_notes.txt`.

 Feel free to get creative with the LEDs!

 Put the LEDs devices/packages you create in `lbr/LEDs.lbr`.
-Reuse the LED symbol from `quadparts_prebulit.lbr`.
+Reuse the LED symbol from `quadparts_prebulit.lbr` or your `custom.lbr`.

-The packages/devices you build need to meet all the standards described in Lab 4.
+The packages/devices you build need to meet all the standards described in `Building Parts in Eagle Lab`.

 Add an attribute called `CUSTOM` to the variants you create.
+It should be constant but without a value.
 This will ensure they get ordered.

 ### Eaglint